Marcella Hayes

 Biography

-My current book manuscript is tentatively titled The Black Spaniards: The Color of Political Authority in Seventeenth-Century Lima.
+My book manuscript, under contract with University of Pennsylvania Press, is tentatively titled Black Lima: The Making of Corporate Culture and Self-Governance in Seventeenth-Century Lima.
 Black people were the majority of Lima’s population throughout the period, and they created officially recognized corporate bodies such as confraternities, militias, and guilds that included both free and enslaved people.
 I show that these women and men defined and defended their community by pursuing legal complaints, participating in civil defense, petitioning the king, voting for leaders, and organizing festivals.
-In these interactions with colonial authority, they created a definition of Spanishness that was inclusive of (and in many ways defined by) their blackness.
-I argue that they carved out space in which enslaved people could have not only legal, but also a degree of civic personhood.
+I argue that they carved out space in which enslaved people could have not only legal personhood, but also a degree of civic personhood.

 My teaching fields include colonial Latin American history; modern Latin American history; early modern European history; histories of political mobilization; histories of race and gender.